COVID-19 Updates: Taking steps to return to normal.

 When a couple must live apart for health reasons, a review of eligibility is completed to consider the couple as 2 single seniors living in separate dwellings.
 Normally this is done by dividing the couple’s total combined income equally (50:50 split) and calculating benefits using the single senior income threshold.
 Seniors whose monthly income from all sources is less than the current private room rate may receive a benefit.

-Seniors with low income not eligible for the federal Old Age Security pension, who are residents of designated supportive living and long-term care facilities, are considered for the Supplementary Accommodation Benefit.
+Seniors with low income not eligible for the federal Old Age Security pension, who are residents of a continuing care home, are considered for the Supplementary Accommodation Benefit.

 Seniors Financial Assistance information booklet